 The simple answer is different colors have different brightness independent from lighting.
 When you ignore it, you get muddy colors as a result.
 Colors you add directly to a picture in grayscale are devoid of an important part of them.
 If you want to learn more about it, I've written a complex tutorial on the topic of value.

-8. Shading With the Dodge and Burn Tools
+8. Shading in Photoshop With the Dodge and Burn Tools

 The Dodge and Burn Tools are one of the beginner's favorites.
 They fit nicely the belief that Photoshop is a "painting program".
 You only need to choose the base colors, and then select the areas you want to shade.
 The rest is controlled by advanced algorithms, not by you, and that's great, because you wouldn't know what to do anyway.